Redpike/solidity-testing/README.md

 # Solidity Smart Contract Testing

-Unit tests for Smart Contracts written in Solidity and deployed on EVM
+Unit tests for Smart Contracts written in Solidity and deployed on EVM.

 ## 1. Project structure